temporalio/documentation/docs-src/php/how-to-skip-time-set-up-in-php.md

 ---
 id: how-to-skip-time-set-up-in-php
-title: How to set up Skip Time in PHP
+title: How to set up time skipping in PHP
-sidebar_label: Set up Skip Time
+sidebar_label: Set up time skipping
-description: Set up Skip Time
+description: To set up time skipping, create `bootstrap.php` and add it to `phpunit.xml`.
 tags:
   - developer-guide
   - sdk
   - PHP
 ---

-1. Create `bootstrap.php` in `tests` folder with the following contents:
+1. In the `tests` folder, create `bootstrap.php` with the following contents:

 ```php
 declare(strict_types=1);